 - Are a great replacement for embedded video, which is not supported by most email clients

-- Grab the attention of people and deliver emotions in a more personal manner
+- Grab the attention of people and deliver emotions more expressively

 - Can increase click-through rates when used properly

-Of course, there’s a dark side of GIFs too, for example, because they:
+Of course, there’s a dark side to GIFs too.

-- Are not supported in all email clients
+- GIFs are not supported in all email clients

-- Are too heavy for emails, if not appropriately optimized
+- They can be too heavy for emails, if not appropriately optimized

-- Will annoy some of your readers (especially older generations)
+- They might annoy some of your readers (especially older generations)

 When should you use animated GIFs in email?